Austin SEO Company | TastyPlacement

 Is WordPress Good for SEO?

+We originally wrote this post back in 2010, and now revisit the question.
 We get asked a lot about WordPress’ suitability for search engine rankings.
 WordPress’ reputation and having a sound foundation for SEO has certainly seeped into the public’s mind.
 For the most part, the reputation is deserved.
 This site, TastyPlacement.com runs on WordPress, and ranks very well for our intended keywords.

 There are a few drawbacks with WordPress, but like most things SEO, it’s really about the cumulative effect of everything.
 Overall, we’d grade WordPress an A- on it’s suitability and power for SEO purposes.
 But it’s so good at so many things, that it presents a compelling story overall.

-Now, we’ll dig into the nuts and bolts.
+First, a summary and then we’ll dig into the nuts and bolts.

 WordPress SEO Benefit: Speed of Content Creation

 WordPress is built to run: it is designed for the speedy and continual publishing of content.
 Since I have converted nearly all my sites and most of my client’s sites to WordPress, our speed to publishing has increased.
 On a static html site, the creation of content would generally involve either hard-coding the article, or using a WYSIWYG interface, then adjusting menus–sometimes on multiple pages.
-With WP, sites grow big and grow fast.
-All that content brings breadth to your keyword families quickly, and your large site can quickly become “bait” for inbound links from other websites.

 WordPress SEO Benefit: Crawlability

 Websites must be crawlable by search engines in order to be indexed properly and appear in search rankings.
 WordPress’ internal logic and link structure is simple and shared universally among millions of websites–so WP is familiar ground for search engines.
 This familiarity means that Google’s spiders can find what they are looking for, and index and rank the content with confidence.
+WordPress won’t generate a lot of duplicate content (although it generates some).

 SEO Benefit: Plug-Ins and Support

 Because the WordPress community is so large (enormous, really), the variety and number of plug-ins for SEO support has grown tremendously (Plug-ins are small software modules that website owners can optionally install in addition to the default WP installation).
-The All in One SEO Plug-In, or the Platinum SEO Pack are both quick and easy “one stop” plug-ins that accomplishe a basic, but sound set of SEO goals such as manual Title Tags and Meta Descriptions.
+The All in One SEO Plug-In, or the Platinum SEO Pack are both quick and easy “one stop” plug-ins that accomplish a basic, but sound set of SEO goals such as manual Title Tags and Meta Descriptions.
 These plug-ins extend WordPress’ functionality to rival the control and customization you would achieve under a static site.

 SEO Benefit: New Content “Bump”